 Audio demos of SynthMaster's factory presets can be listened at:

 KV331 Audio has also been releasing expansions for SynthMaster, in various genres.
-So far, there are a total of 1700 commercial presets in the 'Everything' Bundle.
+So far, there are a total of 1900 commercial presets in 31 banks in the 'Everything' Bundle.
 They can be listened to at KV331 Audio's SoundCloud page:

 Reviewed By superfirak

 Great synth at a great price!
 Well worth it.
 Superb sound.
 It has many presets and many of them sounds good.
 I really love the cool way of editing and especially love the FM sound.Read more

 November 6, 2015